Emamatcyber90/frederic-hemberger.de/src/articles/2014-04-25-track-deployments-with-piwik-annotation-api.md

 Another important – but often neglected – metric is the time of each deployment of your website or application.
 It helps you interpreting certain changes in your analytics data, as each release usually introduces new features or fixes important bugs.
 And those changes might also reflect in your statistics:

 - »Our conversion rate improved by 10% since last week.« (»Yes, we rephrased our call to action message last Tuesday.«)
-- »I'm seeing a spike of 404 errors.« (»One of our product pages had a typo in a link.
-I' just fixed it a few minutes ago, the errors should be gone by now.«)
+- »I’m seeing a spike of 404 errors.« (»One of our product pages had a typo in a link.
+I’ just fixed it a few minutes ago, the errors should be gone by now.«)
 - »Since our last deployment, the traffic decreased on our service page.« (»Ok, last deployment you said?
-Let's see what might have caused this …«)
+Let’s see what might have caused this …«)

-Of cause, you can do this all yourself, but wouldn't it be great if all deployments were annotated automatically?
-Especially when you deploy your product often, it's easy to lose track of what change was introduced at which point of time.
-With Piwik's own Annotation API it's actually quite simple to run this task with each of your releases.
+Of course, you can do this all yourself, but wouldn’t it be great if all deployments were annotated automatically?
+Especially when you deploy your product often, it’s easy to lose track of what change was introduced at which point of time.
+With Piwik’s own Annotation API it’s actually quite simple to run this task with each of your releases.

 During your deployment, run the following script: